kubeflow-kale/kubeflow-kale.github.io/index.md

 #### Introduction

 In our experience, the machine learning and data processing prototyping phase often happens using Jupyter Notebooks.
 This can result in disorganized code that performs data processing, feature engineering, model definition, training and testing - all into the same notebook.
-Experiments can become hard to maintain and reproduce, possibly leading to wrong results and a lot of additional work.
-A messy ML pipeline makes it much harder also to deploy it in the Cloud for scale up and production.
+Experiments can become messy to maintain and reproduce, possibly leading to wrong results and a lot of wasted work.
+A disorganized ML pipeline makes it much harder also to deploy it in the Cloud for scale up and production.

-Kubeflow is becoming the standard de-facto platform when dealing with large scale machine learning workflows on top of Kubernetes.
+Kubeflow is a community driven open source effort to building a ML toolkit to deal with large scale machine learning workflows on top of Kubernetes.
 It is designed to simplify the setup, deployment and monitoring of Machine Learning jobs both in the Cloud and on-premises clusters, leveraging on and ecosystem of Cloud Native components.
 Together with the newly introduced [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) (KFP) platform, Kubeflow can help data scientist and software engineers to better organize end-to-end Machine Learning projects, from on-premise prototyping to scaling up in the Cloud and production serving.

 ---